-$$\alpha{\rm friction} = \alpha{\rm friction} \frac{V{200c} r{\rm sat}^2}{GM{\rm sat} \ln \Lambda},$$ (S41)
+$$t{\rm friction} = \alpha{\rm friction} \frac{V{200c} r{\rm sat}^2}{GM{\rm sat} \ln\Lambda},$$ (S36)

-where M{sat} is the total mass of the satellite (dark and baryonic), ln $\Lambda = \ln(1 + M{200c}/M{\text{sat}})$ is the Coulomb logarithm and α{frction} is a free parameter in our model calibration and is originally set by De Lucia & Blaizot (2007) to match the bright end of the luminosity functions at z = 0.
-Although this value was later compared to direct numerical simulation (Boylan-Kolchin et al. 2008; De Lucia et al. 2010), it should still be considered poorly known.
+where $M{\rm sat}$ is the total mass of the satellite (dark and baryonic), $\ln \Lambda = \ln(1 + M{200c}/M{\rm sat})$ is the Coulomb logarithm and $\alpha{\rm frction} = 2.4$ is a parameter originally set by De Lucia & Blaizot (2007) to match the bright end of the z = 0 luminosity functions.
+This value was later shown to be consistent with inferences from direct numerical simulation (Boylan-Kolchin et al. 2008; De Lucia et al. 2010) but should still be considered poorly known.
 The Millennium-II simulation is able to resolve subhaloes which have been stripped to masses below that of their central galaxy.
 In such cases we turn on the merging clock as soon as the subhalo mass drops below the stellar mass in the galaxy.

-Following Guo et al. (2011) we model the decay of the satellite's orbit due to dynamical friction by placing the orphan galaxy not at the current position of the particle with which it is identified, but at a position whose (vector) offset from the central galaxy is reduced from that of the particle by a factor of $(1 - \Delta t/t{\text{friction}})$ where Δt is the time since the dynamical friction clock was started.
+Following Guo et al. (2011) we model the decay of the satellite's orbit due to dynamical friction by placing the orphan galaxy not at the current position of the particle with which it is identified, but at a position whose (vector) offset from the central galaxy is reduced from that of the particle by a factor of $(1 - \Delta t/t{\rm friction})$ where Δt is the time since the dynamical friction clock was started.
 The (vector) velocity of the orphan galaxy is set equal to that of the tagged particle.
 This time dependence is based on a simple model for a satellite with "isothermal" density structure spiralling to the centre of an isothermal host on a circular orbit.
-When $\Delta t = t{\text{friction}}$ the orphan merges with the central galaxy.
+When $\Delta t = t{\rm friction}$ the orphan merges with the central galaxy.

-S17.2 Merger-triggered star formation
+S1.16.2 Merger-triggered star formation

 When a satellite finally merges with the object at the centre of the main halo, the outcome is different for major and minor mergers.
 We define a major merger to be one in which the total baryonic mass of the less massive galaxy exceeds a fraction R{merge} of that of the more massive galaxy.
 In a major merger, the discs of the two progenitors are destroyed and all their stars become part of of the bulge of the descendent, along with any stars formed during the merger.
 In a minor merger, the disc of the larger progenitor survives and accretes the cold gas component of the smaller galaxy (with the proportion allocated to each ring being the same as for the accretion of gas cooling from the hot halo), while its bulge accretes all the stars of the victim.
 Stars formed during the merger stay in the disc of the descendent.
-In both types of merger, cold gas is fed to the central black hole according to the formulae of Section S15.1.
-R{merge} is fixed and not included in the MCMC analysis since we find some tension between the values required for model predictions to reproduce observed colours and observed morphologies.
+In both types of merger, cold gas is fed to the central black hole according to the formulae of Section S1.14.1. $R{\rm merge}$ is fixed and not included in the MCMC analysis since we find some tension between the values required for model predictions to reproduce observed colours and observed morphologies.
 Our adopted value of 0.1, slightly compromises the agreement with the observed red fraction of galaxies at z = 1, but ensures that the morphologies of massive galaxies in the model are closer to observation.